heffjos/np_spss_conversion/README.md

   * Other = only NA instance (this should be the only one with values)
 * NpsyDate_1, Date_BL, np_date_2, np_date_3 are assumed to code the same information at different timepoints.
 NpsyDate_1 and Date_BL are mapped to np_date_1 and np_date_BL, respectively, to match the other two.
 This is the variable used for the neuropsyh date.
 * Other mappings are in variable *name_mapper*.
+* All forms parsed from the SPSS file are assigned as "Complete" in redcap.
+Other possible values are "Incomplete" or "Unverified".

 ## Definitions
 A **repeatable instrument** is a form on redcap that can be acquired at multiple instances.
 The differenct instances are indicated by the redcap_repeat_instance variable.